 Clustering and High-Availability

-There are a variety of possibilities for establishing High-Availability (HA) with Pleasant Password Server, or also options including Redundancy, or Failover.
+There are a variety of possibilities for ensuring High-Availability (HA) for Pleasant Password Server by having component Redundancy.

 Have Questions?
 Contact Us!